Applied Cryptography and Trust

 Security Audit & Compliance

-The aim of the module is to let you develop a deep understanding of the framework that information security operates in, and to give you an opportunity to express this in the form of professional written reports.
-Topics covered include:
+The aim of the module is to let you develop a deep understanding of the context that information security operates in, and to give you an opportunity to carry out your own research and the present findings professionally.

-• Overview of relevant laws and regulations: national and international, covering Data Protection, computer misuse and other legal issues.
+• The role of laws and regulations: national and international, covering Data Protection, computer misuse and other legal issues.

 • The relation between governance models and frameworks including: ISACA’s COBIT and ISO Standards (ISO27000 in particular)